Jolan1/learning-git/README.md

 # learning-git
-This Repo was used to learn git.
+This Repo was used to learn git and improve on my skills.